 The Situation in Virginia

 In 2017, Virginia can and should be the center of national political activity.
 The citizens of the Commonwealth will elect a Governor, Lieutenant Governor, and Attorney General.
 All 100 seats in our lower legislative body, the House of Delegates, will also be up for election.
-We're at the tail end of an extraordinary recruiting effort, and as we exit the primaries, the focus will be mass mobilization and statewide coordinated campaigning.
+After an extraordinary recruiting effort, the focus has now shifted to full-time campaigning.

 The Recent Past

 In 2015, we held elections for all 100 House of Delegates seats.
 Of the 100, 71 of these seats were uncontested.
 Every incumbent in the general election won.
 Turnout was abysmal.
 As it stands, Democrats hold 34 of these House of Delegates seats - one vote away from no longer sustaining our Governor's vetoes.